 145 CEOs Call On Senate To Pass 'Common-sense, Bipartisan' Gun Laws

-A new call for gun safety is coming from 145 business leaders who sent a letter to members of the Senate on Thursday stating that it is "simply unacceptable" to do nothing about gun violence and mass shootings in the U.S.
+The CEOs of 145 companies issued a new call for gun safety Thursday, sending a a letter to members of the Senate on Thursday stating that it is "simply unacceptable" to do nothing about gun violence and mass shootings in the U.S.

 Saying the country is in a public health crisis, the CEOs say new laws that would require background checks on all gun sales "are a common-sense solution with overwhelming public support and are a critical step toward stemming the gun violence epidemic in this country."

-To save lives, the letter states, "The Senate must follow the House's lead by passing bipartisan legislation that would update the background checks law."
+To save lives, the letter states, "the Senate must follow the House's lead by passing bipartisan legislation that would update the background checks law."

 The CEOs come from a variety of companies, including Amalgamated Bank and the Royal Caribbean Cruise line.
 The heads of AirBnB, Yelp and Dick's Sporting Goods also signed the letter.

-Note: Editor's note: Walmart is among NPR's recent sponsors.